sinhp/Sina-Hazratpour/_posts/2017-05-08-how-to-think-about-liberty.md

 ---
 layout: post
-title: What is positive liberty?
+title: How to think about liberty?
 date: 2017-05-08
 comments: true
 ---